tauqir295/vehicle-on-map/Readme.md

 Images
 WebP files are created using online photo-editor and are kept in drawable folder only.

-# We can ride on one boat at a time.
+We can ride on one boat at a time.

+This is not a full fledged app.
+Check enhancements point 4.
 The proposed solution can be done in numerous ways.